Best Fonts For Signs

 Image D features the best font for a banner — a sans serif bold for maximum visibility.
 Images A and C, which used a script font and Comic Sans respectively, look unprofessional and are hard to read.
 Image B, which used a serif font, looks decent but more suitable for small formats.
 More details on why Image D is the right font choice will be explored in this blog post.

-Fonts are categorized into serif, sans serif, script, cursive, text, and novelty.
 The difference between serif and sans serif fonts lies in serifs, which are small tail-like lines at the characters’ ends.
 Times New Roman is a popular serif font while Helvetica is a sans serif that’s also known to many designers.
-Sans serif fonts are typically the best types to use for large signage due to their clarity but they are also suitable for smaller formats and prints.
-For more information on font categories and typography, check out this blog post.
+Sans serif fonts are typically the best types to use for large signage due to their clarity, but they are also suitable for smaller formats and prints.

 If you want your sign to have a touch of elegance, choose script fonts that resemble calligraphy, whether created with a pen, brush, or by hand.
 Some examples are Pacifico, Lobster, Allura, Alex Brush, and Parisienne, which work great for events, invitations, cafes, restaurants, salons, and more.
 While script fonts look visually appealing, remember to exercise caution when using them, as they could be difficult to read if they’re heavily used in large blocks of text.
 Script fonts are more suitable for short words or phrases and larger sizes.